MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/videos.md

 ---
-author: jahardner
+author: sophiasysun
-description: Watch these short videos to get up and running with Microsoft Dynamics 365 Remote Assist. ms.author: johardne ms.date: 10/01/2019 ms.service: crm-online ms.topic: article
+description: Watch these short videos to get up and running with Microsoft Dynamics 365 Remote Assist. ms.author: johardne ms.date: 02/28/2020 ms.service: crm-online ms.topic: article
-title: How-to videos for Dynamics 365 Remote Assist ms.reviewer: v-brycho
+title: How-to videos for Dynamics 365 Remote Assist on HoloLens ms.reviewer: krbjoran
 ---

-# How-to videos for Dynamics 365 Remote Assist
+# How-to videos for Dynamics 365 Remote Assist on HoloLens

 Watch these short videos to get up and running with Microsoft [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)].
+Keep in mind that if you're using HoloLens 2, you do not need to use airtap to select a hologram or button - you can touch the button directly.

+Learn more about [HoloLens 1 interactions](https://docs.microsoft.com/en-us/hololens/hololens1-basic-usage) and [HoloLens 2 interactions](https://docs.microsoft.com/en-us/hololens/hololens2-basic-usage).

 Looking for more help?
 Check out our [user guide](user-guide.md).